 - Graduate Lectureship grants offer doctural students and catulty the opportunity to create and teach their own Human Rights courses.

-- Doctoral students may work as Teaching Assistants in Human Rights courses.
+- Doctoral students may work as Teaching Assistants or Co-teach in Human Rights courses.

-- In 2014-15, the Program will offer its first Pozen Dissertation Year write-up fellowship.
+- In 2014-15, the Center began offering its first Pozen Dissertation Year Completion Fellowship.